ska-sa/katsdpsigproc/doc/accel/autotune.rst

-To test the autotuning code itself, use the :class:`katsdpsigproc.test.test_accel.force_autotune` decorator (after the :func:`.device_tune` decorator).
+To test the autotuning code itself, use the :class:`katsdpsigproc.test.test_accel.force_autotune` decorator (after the :func:`.device_test` decorator).
 It overrides the behavior described above so that the autotuning function always runs with no caching.